 - Devices: Controlling bids and preference for mobile and desktop devices can also affect impressions.
 We may reduce impressions from mobile devices by adding negative bid adjustments for example.

-- Overall Budget: An increase or decrease in daily budget will affect impressions proportionally.
+- Overall Budget: An increase or decrease in the daily budget will affect impressions proportionally.

 Click Through Rate (CTR)

 Click through rate can be affected in a number of ways:

 - Reducing impressions (by adding negative keywords) can lead to increased click-through rates.